List of incarnations of Spider-Man: Spider-X

 Spider-X (Brian Kornfield), created by Mort Todd, first appeared in Midnight Sons Unlimited #3 (Oct.
 1993).
-As Spider-X was seen by many wearing Spider-Man's costume, he is initially believed to be Spider-Man himself, mutated by the Darkhold, Until his own mother learned the truth and explained this to the titular group.
+As Spider-X was seen by many wearing Spider-Man's costume, he is initially believed to be Spider-Man himself, mutated by the Darkhold, until his mother learned the truth and explained this to the titular group.
 Kornfield grew up off Broadway in New York City raised by his mother, with his father having been killed at an unknown time period.
 He had a very active imagination and idolized all superheroes, even writing letters to as many as he could.
-His mother was brutally assaulted and mugged on New York's streets.
-Brian was obsessed with being a superhero so he could find and take down the muggers.
-Brian was met by the Dwarf (an agent of the Elder God Chthon) offering him the power to be like his idol Spider-Man via a page of the Darkhold.
-Brian accepted the offer and was transformed into Spider-X. His obsessive desire for vengeance was twisted even further by the Darkhold's black magic and Brian saw himself as the ultimate arbitrator of justice, willing to mete out punishment that no one else would.
-Spider-X first brutally slew his mother's mugger.
-He then captured and planned to slay some other criminals, which brought him into conflict with the Ghost Rider and John Blaze when the two crashed into Spider-X's web that had been spun across the entire street.
-The conflict ended inconclusively when Spider-X fled from the Ghost Rider's Penance Stare; his eight eyes may have somehow diluted the Stare's force, allowing him to break hold.
-The occult investigators/warriors the Nightstalkers came to New York and investigated a previous letter from Kornfield, which claimed there is an occult basis to the rise in New York City's crime.
-Spider-X attacked the three of them when his mother was questioned.
-His struggles escalated, bringing in some of the Darkhold Redeemers summoned by the energy released by the use of a Darkhold page, as well as Morbius the Living Vampire and even Spider-Man himself.
-Still seeking to punish criminals, Spider-X continued to fight off the occult investigators/warriors and traveled to the 14th Street power station where the mutant criminal the Paralyzer was using the electrical energy for the electrical monster Zzzax's recreation.
-Spider-X attacked Zzzax and the group of heroes fighting him poured their own powers into the conflict which caused an energy overload, apparently both killing Spider-X and dissipating Zzzax.
+After his mother is brutally assaulted and mugged, Brian becomes obsessed with being a superhero so he could find and take down the muggers.
+Brian was met by the Dwarf (an agent of Chthon) offering him the power to be like his idol Spider-Man via a page of the Darkhold.
+Brian accepted the offer and was transformed into Spider-X. His desire for vengeance was twisted by the Darkhold's magic and Brian saw himself as the ultimate arbitrator of justice, willing to mete out punishment that no one else would.